wenyu1009/PGANet/README.md

 ## 3 Train

-You can run these commands in  `.sh ` files for training different datasets of differernt loss.
+You can run these commands in  `.sh ` files for training different datasets of different loss.
 You can also directly run code `sh *.sh` to run our demo after your custom modification.

 Experiment-all_tricks-tri_center-market-pga.sh：